 After browsing the available pallets, you can make an offer on a pallet that piques your interest.

 When negotiating the price, be mindful of the shipping costs.
 Depending on who you're ordering from, the pallet may be shipping from across the country.
 The shipping freight alone can seriously eat into any potential profit from reselling the merchandise.

 Also, remember to read the fine print in any contracts you sign.
 All sales are final, and you want to ensure you know what you're buying before you make payment.

 Another thing to note when buying pallets is that you have space to store your pallet.
-Make sure you have a large enough area to sort and catalog its contents.
+Make sure you have a large enough area to sort and catalog that truckload of merchandise.

-After you receive your pallet, it's time to inspect and catalog the contents.
+After you receive your pallet, it's time to inspect and catalog the merchandise.

 Prepare a clear surface for storing and sorting items.
 Part of selling liquidation pallets is efficiency.
 Identifying and organizing the items is critical to running your online liquidation business.

 While inspecting each item, you'll want to ask the following questions: